briancribb/strpg-hero-source/pages/game/setting.md

 ## Defacto Segregation Happens Sometimes

-Even though it’s pretty common to have a mixed up ship, sometimes people gravitate to voluntary assignments by species.
+Even though it’s pretty common to have a mixed-up ship, sometimes people gravitate to voluntary assignments by species.
 For example, Andorians and Vulcans prefer not to serve together for long periods because their ideal temperatures are very different.
 It’s not a huge problem, but it’s not unheard of for a species to prefer the comfort of their own culture and thermostat settings.

 This mostly applies to voluntary assignments, since Starfleet will assign a person to a position according to their career field with no regard for species.
 That being said, it’s considered a jerk move to assign Vulcans to ice planets unless it’s really necessary.